Artist Submissions

 David Migwans is a contemporary artist based on Manitoulin Island, Ontario.
 His works include ceramics, paintings, and carved sculptures based on contemporary and traditional Ojibwe art styles.
 He received an Honours in Fine Art at Cambrian College.
 David Migwans was a Jury Member of Craft Projects with the Ontario Art Council, and led the Whisper of Spirit Artist Symposium with the Canada Council for the Arts.
 He has published articles for Akewekon Literary Journal and FUSION Magazine, and held numerous exhibitions throughout Canada.
 His works can be seen at Whetung Art Gallery, Serpent River Trading Post, Canadian Guild of Craft, and Indian Hills Gallery.

-Dconstruct is formed by Lisa and Sean Reico who are are Winnipeg, Manitoba based artists.
-They are inspired by their love for, and interest in, minimalist design and modern architecture.
-Together, their mission is to innovate through their use of unique elements, and to support the community at large by using eco-friendly materials such as 40% recycled resins, which incorporate organic materials and hand woven weaves developed by skilled artisans in diverse regions around the world.
-Although Lisa and Sean have no formal training in the fine arts, their respective decade long interest and passion for architecture and design inspired them to start Dconstruct jewelry.
+Dconstruct is formed by Lisa and Sean Reico, based in Winnipeg, Manitoba.
+Together, their mission is to innovate using eco-friendly material while also supporting the community at large.
+The materials they work with include 40% recycled resins, organic materials, and hand woven weaves.
+Developed by skilled artisans in diverse regions around the world.
+Although Lisa and Sean have no formal training in the fine arts, their respective decade long interest and passion for architecture and design inspired them to start Dconstruct jewelry and home goods.

 Debra Sloan first took pottery classes when she was 16 leading her to a lifetime working with clay.
 After traveling for a year from 1972, she started in a self-directed apprenticeship from 1973 to 1979 where she managed a pottery school.
 She then attended the Vancouver School of Art from 1979 to 1982, and later attained her BFA from ECUAD in 2005.
 By the mid 1980’s, she started a family and now has four adult children and five grandchildren.
 Throughout the decades, she maintained a studio practice, taught clay sculpture classes, served on provincial craft boards, adjudicated, presented talks, published essays on ceramics, and has been collecting and writing about the 100-year ceramic history in BC.
 Debra’s work is exhibited and held in collections, regionally, nationally, and internationally.
 She has received provincial, national and international grants and awards, and attended international residencies, including most recently, in 2019, a residency at Shigaraki, Japan, supported by a Canada Council grant.
 Emerging from the Covid-years, in 2022 she participated in a collaboration with the Craft Council of BC (CCBC) and the Joe Ink Dance Company for a successful theatrical Dance/Craft production.
 Additionally very significantly, during 2022, the CCBC digitized her BC Ceramic Mark Registry, Debra’s compilation of over 500 BC ceramic marks, along with artist profiles.
 Debra Sloan has served as President of the North-West Ceramics Foundation since 2018, which in 2023 will celebrate its 30th anniversary.